Here's the low down on the best time to Visit Competa!

 If you would like to visit Competa but your activity is not listed above, just drop us a message and we will happily provide info on the most suitable month.

 As you can see Cómpeta has a lot going on and this list is just the tip of the iceberg.
 This lively white mountain pueblo always has something to please all ages.
 Its people are delightful, the children smile, the elderly gentleman in no rush, tip their hats, and everyone says Hola (hello), pronounced without the H as they pass.
 It is larger than some of the surrounding white villages which can be very quiet, but less touristy than its charming neighbour Frigiliana, which is about 35 minutes away.

 It has an eclectic mix of nationalities living there, yet still manages to retain its Spanish charm.
 Many of its streets are tiled and lined with tall, white Spanish townhouses adorned with brightly coloured, scented flowers.
 The town has a rich history.
 Visit the 16th Century church on the square, and the walk of traditions beside it or follow the Mosiac trail, you can pick up map routes from the town hall.

 Its nearest airport is Málaga Airport (AGP) and that is under an hour, just 56 km away, with numerous daily flights from many destinations.

 If you have any questions, we would be happy to help.

 Where to stay in Cómpeta?

 We have a selection of lovely luxury townhouse villas with pools in the centre of the pueblo, all with ensuite bedrooms.
 With all modern facilities, hi-speed WiFi, Smart TVs with Netflix and Amazon Prime.
+Should you want to visit Competa, we guarantee we have the best AirBNB’s in Competa.
 If your dates are not available on our site or you would prefer a hotel or B&B, then just let us know as we would be happy to give you recommendations from our network of providers.
 You can view our houses here.